Sunday, June 20, 2010

 I checked on the kitten and she was still in the same position as before.
 Out came the measuring tape.
 (Oh, Lord.
 Not that again.)
 Then a small crowd of happy rescuers gathered, everybody reaching and grabbing and poking and prodding but to no avail.
 It was stressing me out.
 It was obvious the kitty was in distress or shock.
 I decided we had to figure something else out.
 Then it dawned on me.
 Duh!
 There was no bottom in the propane cage, just metal bars for holding the tanks off the ground.
 All we needed was an attendant to unlock the cage, move a couple of tanks, reach in and grab the kitten.
 Voila!
 And so we did.

 I thanked everyone for their help, especially the man who waited in the red car with the measuring tape.
 We shook hands.
 I noticed he was wearing a necklace with a cross pendant.
 He managed to speak, finally, and he spoke in perfect English.
-I
+I wish I could remember what he said.
+Oh, well.
+None of the rescuers seemed to need a cobwebby kitten, so we put her in the box and left.

 As I was driving home, the girls were having an intense debate.
 "Her name is Charlotte."
 "No, it's Pippin."
 "No, it's Charlotte."
 "No, it's Pippin."